 Coach trips and self-drive packages including ticket and hotel

-Our 2017 breaks are now on sale - click here to see our best-selling Paddy Power Cheltenham Festival Break.
+Click here to see our best-selling Paddy Power Cheltenham Festival Break for November 2017.

 Where: Cheltenham Racecourse, Gloucestershire, GL50 4SH

 2009 – Kauto Star became the first ever horse to re-gain the Gold Cup

 1990 – Norton's Coin was the shock winner with odds of 100/1

 1989 – The last grey to win the Gold Cup was Desert Orchid

 1931 – The race was first cancelled due to a frozen course